FAQ

 Shipping

-Our shipping charges are added to your basket when checking out, we offer local overnight shipping at R159 for items up to 2 kg's (most orders are around 1 kg) Heavier parcels are charged at rates that escalate in relation to weight, as an indicator, parcels in the 4 to 5 kg range will cost around R 285 to ship.
-Alternatively one can select the 'Economic Flyer Service' which costs R109 for all parcels up to 5 kilograms, and delivery takes 2 to 4 working days.
-Please note an extra day or two could get added to this if your location is in an 'outlaying area', what or where exactly those are, are about as clear as the Mara river once two million wildebeest have crossed it during their migration!
+Our shipping charges are added to your order when checking out, we offer door to door shipping at R119 (normally 2 to 4 days) and a PUDO flatrate service at R99.
+Please note an extra day or two could get added to this if your location is in an 'outlaying area', what or where exactly those are, is about as clear as the Mara river once two million wildebeest have crossed through it during their migration!

 What does your Safety razor rating mean?